How to Move to China: A Guide For Expats

 What Type of Visa is Required to Move to China?

 Visas for China are based on what you plan to do in the country, as well as how long you plan to stay in the country.

 The standard Work Visa (also called the Z Visa) is issued to those who have employment in China.
-A Study Visa (also known as the X1 and X2 Visas) are issued to those students admitted to a Chinese college or university.
-The X1 Visa is for long term students who require multiple entries.
-Meanwhile, the X2 Visa is a single entry visa and applies to short term students who are studying for less than six months.
+A Study Visa (also known as the X1 and X2 Visas) is issued to those students admitted to a Chinese college or university.
+The X1 Visa is for long-term students who require multiple entries.
+Meanwhile, the X2 Visa is a single entry visa and applies to short-term students who are studying for less than six months.